abadola21/hysim/README.md

 **3. Prediction:**
 This notebook is for classifying the simulated hyperspectral data.
-Provide path for four files: DEM, simulated data, model path and metadata info (model path and metadata info files are available inside Data folder)
+Provide path for four files: DEM, simulated data, model path and metadata info (model path and metadata info files are available inside Data > model.zip)

 **_RandomForest.joblib_:** This is the trained model for the boreal domain of Alaska.